2016 North Carolina A&T Aggies football team: Post Season

 As the 2016 college football season neared the end, many organizations began to announce finalists and winners of various past-season awards.
 Aggie players and coaches appeared on many of these lists.
 Several players for the Aggies were honored with awards and accolades including Wide Receiver Elijah Bell; Left Tackle Brandon Parker & Running Back Tarik Cohen.

 Senior Tarik Cohen was awarded the Offensive Player of the year award for the third consecutive year, making him the first player in MEAC history to do so.
 Cohen also became the conference's all-time leading rusher, as his record-setting 1,588 rushing yards during the season extended his career total to 5,619.
 Cohen's performance placed him on the watch lists for both the Deacon Jones Trophy, which he was awarded, and the Walter Payton Award, where he ultimately finished fifth in the voting.
 In addition to setting new School and Conference rushing yardage records, Cohen broke the single-season touchdown record with 19 total.
 He also tied the school for the single-season rushing touchdowns record with 18; holds numerous school records including: rushing touchdowns, total touchdowns and total points at 56, 59 & 339 respectively.
 Cohen also earned several All-American recognition from a number of organizations and media outlets including: the NCAA, STATS FCS and BoxToRow.
-He was also named to the 2016 Walter Camp Football Championship Subdivision All-American team and he was named a second-team AFCA Football Championship Subdivision Coaches’ All-American selection.
+He was also named to the 2016 Walter Camp Football Championship Subdivision All-American team and he was named a second-team AFCA Football Championship Subdivision Coaches' All-American selection.

 In addition to Cohen, Junior Brandon Parker & Freshman Elijah Bell also earned recognition.
 Parker was named offensive lineman of the year for the second straight season.
 Parker also earned conference player of the week honors on five separate occasions.
 Freshman Elijah Bell was also named conference rookie of the year.
-In his debut season, Bell set a freshmen school record with 8 touchdown passes; and placed near the top of the MEAC in both yards per reception and receiving yardage.
+In his debut season, Bell set a freshman school record with 8 touchdown passes; and placed near the top of the MEAC in both yards per reception and receiving yardage.

 The following A&T players were also named to the All–MEAC First, Second, and Third Teams:

 The Aggies finished the 2016 season ranked 20th nationally both the Coaches & Media polls.
 This marks the 10 time in the program's history, and also the 3rd time this was accomplished in back to back seasons.
 The team's win over Kent State was the program's first-ever win over a Division I Football Bowl Subdivision school.

 2017 NFL draft

-The 2017 NFL Draft was held on April 27–29, 2017 in front of the Philadelphia Museum of Art in Philadelphia, Pennsylvania.
+The 2017 NFL draft was held on April 27–29, 2017 in front of the Philadelphia Museum of Art in Philadelphia, Pennsylvania.
 The following A&T players were either selected or signed as undrafted free agents following the draft.